vladsetup/aux-addon/README.md

 # This is experimental.
 Modified version of aux that shares scan data through LFT chat on the turtle wow server.
 Whenever your addon updates a daily tooltip it will share price data that others can pick up.
-When doing a "full scan" you will probably hit the chat rate limit.
-I may add message queuing to work around this later on.
-But there's really no need for full scans.

 # aux - WoW 1.12 AddOn